AdaCore/gnatstudio/docs/users_guide/compilation.rst

 Target.

 The full command line is displayed at the bottom.
 It may contain Macro Arguments.
-For example, if the command line contains the string "%PP", GPS will expand this to the full path to the current project.
+For example, if the command line contains the string "%PP", GNAT Studio will expand this to the full path to the current project.
 For a full list of available Macros, see :ref:`Macro_arguments`.

 .. _Background_Compilations:

 Background compilations
 -----------------------

-GPS can launch compilation targets in the background.
-This means GPS launches the compiler on the current state of the file in the editor.
+GNAT Studio can launch compilation targets in the background.
+This means GNAT Studio launches the compiler on the current state of the file in the editor.

 .. index:: menu; tools --> consoles --> background builds